DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

-**_Service is the app running on the host using the resources available for it, what can be cpu, memory, disk space, iops_**
+**_A service is the app running on the host using the resources available for it, this resources can be cpu, memory, disk space, iops_**

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.